labs1923/.github/profile/Readme.md

   </div>

  -->
- ## This Repo is for practice programs and we are not responsible for any malpractices actions that you make
+ ## This Repo is for practicing programs and we are not responsible for any malpractices actions that you make